k1yrix/soberdocs.github.io/md/common-issues.md

 The main culprit behind this is basically due to textures being loaded at the highest quality possible, which is the default setting.

 ### Solution
-The main solution would be using the open kernel drivers.
+The main solution would be using the official open kernel drivers.
+(Not to be confused with Nouveau)

 If you don't have Turing+, append the following FFlags into `~/.var/app/org.vinegarhq.Sober/data/sober/exe/ClientSettings/ClientAppSettings.json`